Mycobacterium bovis: United Kingdom

 In March 2012, think tank the Bow Group published a target paper urging the government to reconsider its plans to cull thousands of badgers to control bovine TB, stating that the findings of Labour's major badger-culling trials several years prior were that culling does not work.
 The paper was authored by Graham Godwin-Pearson with a foreword by singer Brian May and contributions by leading tuberculosis scientists, including Lord Krebs.

 In 2017, Rachel Tanner and Helen McShane, of the Jenner Institute, Oxford, published research on replacing, reducing, and refining the use of animals in tuberculosis vaccine research.

+Cattle can be vaccinated against TB using the BCG vaccine used to immunise humans.
+This is not currently done in the UK because the vaccine causes false positives for the current tuberculin test.
+A new skin test has been developed – Detect Infected among Vaccinated Animals (DIVA) – and phase 1 trials were completed in 2022.